How Much Will It Cost?

 On this page I’m talking only about the hard costs of Construction Cost and Sitework Cost–what you’ll pay the builder.
 I’m happy to discuss the soft costs–design and permit fees, with you in person.
 (Architects are prevented from publically discussing their fees by anti-trust laws designed to prevent price-fixing.)

-Let’s declare some general assumptions:
+Let’s declare some general assumptions about houses then:

 - For a new house, the site is relatively flat and soils are good.
 For a renovation, the existing foundation is in good shape and structurally sound.